Drop us a line today!

 - Direct technical access to SEPA via the Bank of Lithuania (for non-banks) and ability to issue your own IBANs via the Bank of Lithuania API are available.

-- Sandbox environment (no regulatory sanctions) for FinTech startups during the 1st year.
+- Sandbox environment for FinTech startups during the 1st year, with the focus on helping startups comply with regulatory requirements rather than enforcement action provided that they deal with issues openly with the regulatory: firms remain required to comply with all relevant rules applicable to the activity they are undertaking.
 Companies operating in the regulatory sandbox are able to offer innovative financial products and test business solutions in the real marketplace, with real customers by being closely overseen by the regulator.
 The Bank of Lithuania is ready to offer consultations on the go.

 - Newcomer Programme.
 The Bank of Lithuania follows the one-stop-shop principle when meeting and consulting potential financial market players.
 Prior to setting up a company or launching a financial product, investors can check whether their plans are in line with the applicable regulatory requirements.